PaulmannLighting/silizium/README.md

-# siliconlabs
+# silizium

-Common data structures used by Siliconlabs
+Common data structures used by certain chips.

 ## Work in progress

 This is a work in progress.

-## Legal

-This project is free software and is not affiliated with Siliconlabs.

 ## Contribution guidelines

 * Use `cargo fmt`
-* Use `cargo clippy -- -W clippy::pedantic -W clippy::nursery -W clippy::unwrap_used -W clippy::cargo`
+* Use `cargo clippy`